cccbr/runningatower/content/docs/070-ringingchamber/index.md

 # Sound

-Are the sound levels in the ringing chamber good?
+Are the sound levels in the ringing room good?
 Is it echoey? if so, consider a carpet or large rug.
 Curtains and soft furnishings may also help.

 Do the bells “shout” down through a trap door or through the stair door?
 Ensuring these are adequately insulated may be easily redressed.